KQM-git/TCL/docs/evidence/characters/cryo/chongyun.md

 In this video, I lose the infusion buff around 9 seconds of CD, and I walk back in immediately after 8.XX has passed.
 I do not get the infusion buff again until 7.0 on the CD, following the XX.0 rule.

 [Lvl 2 E](https://youtu.be/v0XZnj_4aEM)
-Chongyun’s E however can have the infusion linger for up to 3 seconds \(w/ E levels\), but as you can see with this video where I leveled it up to 2 \(2.1 sec duration\) from the previous video’s level 1 \(2.0 sec duration\) this doesn’t change the functionality of the cryo field in regards to XX.0 rule.
+Chongyun’s E however can have the infusion linger for up to 3 seconds \(w/ E levels\), but as you can see with this video where I leveled it up to 2 \(2.1 sec duration\) from the previous video’s level 1 \(2.0 sec duration\) this doesn’t change the functionality of the Cryo field in regards to XX.0 rule.
 It still applies at the same intervals, it just lingers for longer without needing to be reapplied.

 [Dodging E ticks](https://youtu.be/gS3WIyrQDAI)
 Of course since Chongyun’s E adheres to this rule this also means you can weave in and out of the field and never get any benefit as long as you avoid the intervals where buffs are granted.